Desk Chair vs Visitor Chair: What Suits Your Office Better?

 If the chair is for guests, clients, waiting areas or short meetings, a visitor chair often makes more sense.
 It is simpler, tidier and better suited to that type of use.

 And in plenty of real office layouts, the best answer is not one or the other.
 It is using each chair where it makes the most sense.
+Match the chair to the job, not just the room.

 Can a visitor chair be used as a desk chair?

-It can for very light or occasional use, but it is usually not the best choice for full workdays.
+It can for very light or occasional use, but it is usually not the best option for full workdays.
 If someone is sitting at the desk for hours, a proper desk chair will generally be more comfortable and practical.

 What is the difference between a visitor chair and an office chair?